arcum42/ComfyUI_SageUtils/js/shared/README.md

 **Node Components:**

 - Import utility functions for dynamic inputs
-- Use widget display components and markdown rendering
+- Use component display systems and markdown rendering
 - Integrate with error handling for robustness

 **Cross-Module Communication:**